 Paperbacks available at Misty River Books in Terrace, Eddie’s News in Prince Rupert, online pretty much everywhere :), and libraries across northern BC.

 Have a fantastic weekend!
-I hope it’s filled with outdoor fun, lots of laughter with good friends or family, and great reads.
-(All things I’m shooting for today too! :D)
+I hope it’s filled with good food, comforting thoughts and company, and great reads.
+(All things I’m hoping for today too! :D)